April 27 Incident Fact Check

 Are the petition and the “Fordham Testimonials” site accurate?

 Though a seemingly large number of people have signed the petition, its rapid launch two days after the incident seems to have precluded a thorough check of the facts.
 Staff were given only a few hours midday on Saturday April 29 to comment on the incident via phone, a request that could not be accommodated as all were managing a 5,000 person concert on Martyrs’ Court Lawn.
 The petition was launched despite this explanation.
 Four members of the community made contact with the Dean of Students to check rumors and the claims made in the petition.
-Coverage in student media has generally been far more accurate (examples here and here) due to conscientious work by student reporters and editors to check facts and claims made by both sides.
+Coverage in student media has generally been far more accurate (examples from Fordham Ram and Paper) due to conscientious work by student reporters and editors to check facts and claims made by both sides.

 What could have been done differently?

-- The protest organizers could have heeded months of warnings , warnings that day via email and on-site, as well as related conduct processes underway for many members of this group and followed the demonstration policy, coordinating their protest with staff to reduce risk to safety.
+- The protest organizers could have heeded months of warnings, warnings that day via email and on-site, as well as related conduct processes underway for many members of this group and followed the demonstration policy, coordinating their protest with staff to reduce risk to safety.
 However, the plan to enter Cunniffe House was deliberately kept secret and enacted very suddenly.

 - Organizers could have responded to the last warning issued the day of the incident to communicate their intentions or even the planned target/location of their protest.